MY FEES and FREE INITIAL CONSULTATION

 FLAT FEE RATES FOR COMMON CRIMINAL DEFENSE CASES:

-My hourly fee for civil litigation and other non-criminal cases is $175 per hour, measured to the nearest 5 minutes of an attorney's time spent working on a case.
+My hourly fee for civil litigation and other non-criminal cases is $200 per hour, measured to the nearest 5 minutes of an attorney's time spent working on a case.
+(I will sometimes make exceptions on application for public interest, pro bono, or special circumstances of financial need.)

-My law firm also bills $45 per hour for paralegal support work, and $20 for purely clerical or secretarial work.
+My law firm also bills $40 per hour for paralegal support work.
 I do not charge for administrative or management time such as preparing bills or handling accounting.
 I do not charge for travel within the Northern Virginia area, but we might agree -- explicitly -- on travel outside of my area which will be at $25 per hour.

 NOTE: If you cannot afford to pay a private attorney, you must go to the Court and fill out an application firm to see if you qualify for a court-appointed attorney or public defender.
 It would not be wise to get deeply into a case before you find out if you can afford to pay a private attorney or if you might need an attorney provided for you by the Court.
 Better to figure that out as early as possible in your case.